 Managing your money

-- Track your spending– it is easy to lose track of where you are spending your money.
-The more awareness you have of your expenses, the better decisions you are likely to make around your spending habits.
-No longer do you have to spend hours tracking this via excel spreadsheets.
+Track your spending– The more awareness you have of your budget and expenses, the better decisions you are likely to make around your spending habits in the future.
+You don't have to spend hours tracking this via Excel spreadsheets.
 Use apps like Yolt, Money Dashboard and Emma to help you manage your money.

-- No spend month – pick a month in a year where you decide you will not spend anything except on household bills and essentials e.g. groceries.
-This can boost the amount you can keep aside and help balance out months where you haven't saved as much.
+No spend month – Pick a month where you decide you will budget and not spend anything except on household bills and essentials.
+This can boost the amount you can keep aside and help balance out months where you haven't saved as much of your income.

-- Pension – even if you are a while away from retirement, you should look to maximise your pension pot.
-Making the most of your pension contribution brings you tax relief benefits and helps you increase your retirement income and build a healthier retirement plan.
+Pension – Even if you are a while away from retirement, you should look to maximise your pension pot.
+Making the most of your pension contributions brings you tax relief benefits and helps you increase your retirement income and build a healthier retirement plan.
 Money advice service has a useful article, should you want to learn more.

-- Loose change– whilst you might think saving the pennies is really not worth it, you'll be surprised how much of an advantage it is to stay consistent with your contributions if you want to have more money and meet your financial goals.
+Loose change– Whilst you might think saving the pennies is really not worth it, you'll be surprised how much of an advantage it is to stay consistent with your contributions if you want to have more money and meet your financial goals.
 Make a point of gathering loose change every week and start collecting.
-Apparently the country has £1.5 billion saved in coin jars, so if you're not already doing this then join the club.
+The United Kingdom has £1.5 billion saved in coin jars, so if you're not already doing this then join the club of super savers.

-- Live on one income– this only applies if you have another income within your household.
-If you are a joint household then you can try to see if you can live on one person's income and then save the other.
+Live on one income– If you have another income within your household, then you can try to see if you can live on one person's income and then save the other.
 It provides a real safety net if one person has the misfortune of losing their job.
 This type of lifestyle may give you the confidence to look for a higher paying job or negotiate a pay rise to further boost your finances.

-- Supermarket and store cards– many large stores give you rewards for your spending such as John Lewis / Waitrose and Amazon.
-Obviously select stores that you shop often at and do your best to keep your spending behaviour the same as before you got the cards.
+Supermarket and store cards– Many large stores give customers rewards for your spending such as John Lewis / Waitrose and Amazon.
+Obviously select stores that you shop often at, with reasonable product prices and do your best to keep your spending behaviour the same as before you got the cards.
 Cards that give Nectar points can accrue to £100s of pounds of savings in a year.

-- Twitter / Social Media– check if the online stores you like to shop at have a twitter account.
-Many retailers such as ASOS and Amazon let their followers know of latest deals that are available on the website.
+Twitter / Social Media– check if the online stores you like to shop at have a twitter account.
+Many retailers such as ASOS and Amazon let their followers know of the latest deals that are available on the website.
 Most people may overlook this information but you can increase your savings through this method.

-- Cheap Flights– use online tools like Cheapflights, SkyScanner and Kayak to find the best deals when purchasing a flight ticket.
+Cheap Flights– use online tools like Cheapflights, SkyScanner and Kayak to find the best deals when purchasing a flight ticket.
 Just make sure you take into consideration costs to check in baggage as you can often find that low cost airlines are charging more for luggage than the cost of the flight.

-- Groceries– a great tool for saving money on your weekly shop is mySupermarket.
-They compare the price of a basket of goods across 14 supermarkets and can save you up 30% on each shop.
+Groceries– a great tool for saving money on your weekly shop is mySupermarket.
+They compare the price of a basket of goods across 14 supermarkets in England and can save you up 30% on each shop.

 Eliminate unnecessary spend

-- Review your direct debits– spend 15 minutes looking through all the direct debits and standing orders that are coming out of your account.
+Review your direct debits– spend time looking through the direct debits and standing orders from your checking account.
 You might find yourself seeing payments that you can't justify, don't need or have just forgotten about such as streaming services or gym memberships.

-- Reduce food waste – if you plan every single meal and you can really reduce the amount of food waste.
-Also try to understand what food can be frozen.
+Reduce food waste – Plan every single meal and you may reduce the amount of food waste.
+Try to understand what food can be frozen.
 You can make extra food and freeze the additional portions of food that you don't use.
 This will help you not only spend less on your weekly shop but can help you reduce the amount you spend on takeaways.